mk-fg/gitolite-ssh-user-proxy/README.rst

   <http://gitolite.com/gitolite/gitolite.html#triggers>`_ for more details.

-- "gitolite-proxy --auth-update" can accept (to stdin) either ssh authorized_keys built by gitolite's "ssh-authkeys" or simplier format (just keys without ssh-specific cruft) that push-authkeys sends to it.
+- "gitolite-proxy --auth-update" can accept (to stdin) either ssh authorized_keys built by gitolite's "ssh-authkeys" or simpler format (just keys without ssh-specific cruft) that push-authkeys sends to it.

 - gateway-proxy.py needs python3, push-authkeys.sh uses bash and gawk (GNU awk).